Find out what all successful business entrepreneurs do to get ahead!

 Then one day I was fortunate enough to stumble on a workshop about Servant Leadership.
 Initially I thought that this concept that focused on enriching the lives of individuals—serving others—was really only a good fit for non-profits, not successful businesses or business leaders.

 Over time, and with more research, I came to find that many successful companies embrace the Servant Leadership model—and why not?
 Companies like Zappos, REI, Starbucks and AFLAC regularly top Fortune’s list of 100 Best Companies to Work For.
-No one can argue that they aren’t successful companies with excellent profits and they all did it while embracing Servant Leadership as a corporate style.
+No one can argue that they aren’t successful companies with excellent profits and they all did it while embracing Servant Leadership as a corporate business style.

 What makes Servant Leadership so successful are the 12 Principles: